johbry17/Harvest-Party/README.md

 ## Description

 A python jupyter notebook exploratory data analysis of the financials of an annual party, followed by an explanatory data analysis in Tableau, designed to ensure transparency of funding for party attendees, to encourage donations.
+Accompanied by a website.

 Names have been changed to protect the guilty.